ImmanuelCurrah/PlaceHolder-P1/README.md

 - Randomly generate two photos of monster cards through external API.
 - Allow player to set a User Name until end game logic is initiated.
 - Have a draw card button that will trigger the display of the two random monster cards.
-- Keep score of how many wins and losses a player has.
+- Keep score of how many wins and loses a player has.
 - Initiate some end game logic when a number of wins or loses is reached.
 - Let the user choose their avatar from a small database of pics.